-Secure Messages compared to regular Text Messages (SMS)
+Secure Messages compared to SMSs

 Secure Messages provide a user experience very similar to SMS, adding security and with some minor differences.
 Some current constraints will be relaxed in next versions.

 Secure Messages look just like clear text messages but they are not.
 Instead they are a sophisticated way for writing each other and their complex architecture implies some bounds: